tomasbures93/ApplyLog/README.md

   - 🌍 GeoChart for geographical data
   - 🥧 PieChart for visualizing task distribution and application stats
 - 🔍 Integration with Arbeitsagentur Jobsuche API – Search for jobs and view basic information directly in the app
+- 👤 User authentication and authorization with ASP.NET Core Identity

 ## 📅 Planned Features / Roadmap